Kyagara/crescent/README.md

 Reimplementation of features already in `crescent`:

-> Not sure of adding back `save` command, there are other priorities for now.

 - Reimplement tests.
-- Reimplement `stop` (partial) and `kill` commands.
+- Reimplement `kill` command.
 - Rewrite `attach` command.
 - Reimplement `stop_command` on `start` command and profile.

 New features:

-- Maybe start using subcommand logic for some commands.
+- Detection method for `init` systems and logging systems.
+- Avoid recreating a service script if it already exists.
+Should have a `force` flag to override this.
-- Add `edit` service and profile command.
+- Add `enable`/`disable` service command.
-- Add `delete` service command.
+- Add `delete` service/profile command.
-- Finish implementing `Logger`, theres no logic of selecting a logging system.
+- Finish implementing `Logger`, theres no logic of selecting a logging system and setting it for a service.
-- Add methods for checking services running, many places are doing the same checks.
-- Use enums on returns from `Service` and `Logger`.
+- Maybe use more enums on returns.
-- Make copying base profiles a prompt when installing/launching for the first time.
 - Improve code, looks horrible.